About the University - Graduate

 - Master of Science in Cyber Security (2016)

 Saint Peter’s University is accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools, an institutional accrediting agency recognized by the U.S. Secretary of Education and the Commission on Recognition of Postsecondary Accreditation.
 The Master of Science in Nursing program is accredited by the Commission on Collegiate Nursing Education.
 Saint Peter’s University is recognized by the New Jersey State Department of Education as an approved teacher-training institution.
 Teacher preparation programs are accredited by the Teacher Education Training Council.
+Saint Peter's University is also accredited by the International Accreditation Council for Business Education.

 The Saint Peter's Libraries